CodeWithDennis/filament-simple-alert/README.md

     ->link('https://filamentphp.com'),
 ```

-If you would like the link to customize the link label, you can use the `linkLabel` method.
+If you would like to customize the link label, you can use the `linkLabel` method.

 ```php
 use CodeWithDennis\SimpleAlert\Components\Infolists\SimpleAlert;